Duchess of Mecklenburg, Princess of Wenden, Schwerin and Ratzeburg, Countess of Schwerin,

 Lady of the Lands of Rostock and Stargard, Princess of Mecklenburg-

-Duchess Helene spent the first fifteen years of her live at Remplin Palace in Mecklenburg until it was largely destroyed in a fire instigated by the local Nazi authorities during the night 10 to 11 April 1940.
-After the loss of their Remplin home Duchess Helene, her family and the family’s staff including the children’s English governesses and French tutors took up residence in a villa at 4 Nikisch Street in the Grunewald quarter of Berlin.
+Duchess Helene spent her early years in Germany at the Remplin Palace in Mecklenburg until it was largely destroyed in a fire instigated by the local Nazi authorities during the night 10 to 11 April 1940.
+After the loss of their Remplin home Duchess Helene and her family and their staff including the children’s English governesses and French tutors took up residence in a villa at 4 Nikisch Street in the Grunewald quarter of Berlin.
 She lived here for the next four years until February 1944 when the villa was destroyed during an Allied bombing raid.

 Following the marriage Duchess Helene moved to her husband’s native Switzerland, living on Restelberg Street in Zürich.
 Her husband’s businesses Mechanical Corporation (MECO) and Motoren Turbinen und Pumpen AG (MTP) were headquartered in the city, while Duchess Helene served as Vice President of the Board of Directors of clothing manufacturer Cosma Costumes et Manteaux SA.
 Duchess Helene gave birth to their daughter Sheila in 1958 in Chur.